Things to Do in Northumberland

 The Masons Arms, Warkworth

 Probably the most atmospheric pub in Warkworth, serving good pub food in a nice setting right in the centre of the village.
-Serving hearty food each day and Sunday lunch on Sundays, you can even take your dog with you too.
-The Masons occasionally have live music on during the year, so keep an eye out on their website.
+They serve hearty food each day and Sunday lunch, you can even take your dog with you too.
+They occasionally have live music on during the year, so keep an eye out on their website.
 Their quiz nights on a Tuesday are popular too, starting at 9pm.
-They have a huge beer garden that’s all been recently refurbished and is a sun trap too.
+They have a huge beer garden that’s all been recently refurbished with a pizza hut and more, which is a sun trap too.
+Show your Coquet Cottages key ring with your keys attached and kids will eat free!
 Tel: 01665 711398 or click here for their website.

 The Cook and Barker, Newton on the Moor

 Located at Newton on the Moor which is just off the A1, this is a fantastic pub with a really great restaurant and very easily accessible.
 Dogs are welcome in the bar area which is super cosy.
 Booking is recommended in the restaurant.
 Tel: 01665 575234 or click here to visit their website.